CandelierLab/MIDAS/README.md

-# Toolbox_RINNO
+# Toolbox_MIDAS
-A python toolbox for the RIPO and RINNO models.
+A python toolbox for *Multiple Information-Driven Agent Simulation* (MIDAS) It includes the RIPO and RINNO models.

 ## Installation via Conda: